tsunghsiang/pundi-x-hw/readme.md

     **-- [```package.json```](./package.json)**

     Let's get deeper into the configurations of the project.
-In the beginning, [```package.json```](./package.json) is investigated to know how do we build the solidity code, test, and deploy the smart contract into testnet.
+In the beginning, [```package.json```](./package.json) is investigated to know how do we build the solidity code, test, and deploy the smart contract into the testnet.
     ```json
     "scripts": {
         "build": "hardhat compile",